bigprof-software/appgini-docs/pages/application-features/database-backup-restore.md

 It's crucial for any application in production to have a reliable backup and restore mechanism.
 AppGini applications come with a built-in feature to back up and restore your database.

+> Prefer to watch a video tutorial?
+Check out our [Backing up and restoring your AppGini database](https://www.youtube.com/watch?v=gz75dwoa_Uc) video on YouTube.

 ## Backing up your AppGini database

 To back up your AppGini database, follow these steps: